 A wetsuit should fit snuggly around your body, but not so tight that water is unable to enter and it restricts your movement or even worse your circulation.
 As it works by allowing a layer of water to surround your body that stays warm during the duration of your dive.

-On the other hand, if your suit is too big and has gaping areas around the body, there is probably going to be leakage while you dive and you won’t have that important layer of warmth against your skin and this is the really important fact to remember when you are sizing wetsuits, as it might be easier to put on and take off but you risk getting really cold.
+On the other hand, if the wetsuit sizes are too big and have gaping areas around the body, there is probably going to be leakage while you dive and you won’t have that important layer of warmth against your skin and this is the really important fact to remember when you are sizing wetsuits, as it might be easier to put on and take off but you risk getting really cold.